Delhi great mosque at sunset/Shutterstock.com

 Movement for National Reform

 History: The Movement for National Reform (al Islah) is the successor to Ennahda, also founded by Abdallah Djaballah.
 After Djaballah’s departure in 2006, the party lost significant support.
+It joined the Green Algeria Coalition in 2012.

 Islamic Salvation Front